Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers cancel because the original need genuinely went away.
 This is not always recoverable churn, but it is still useful to track so the team does not overreact to normal business change.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Team no longer needs the tool" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.